pszkotak/zephyr/doc/reference/networking/openthread_integration.rst

 The nRF IEEE802.15.4 Radio Driver is present in the following paths:
 - nRF IEEE802.15.4 Radio Driver shim layer location: zephyr/drivers/ieee802154/{ieee802154_nrf5.c/ieee802154_nrf5.h
 - nRF IEEE802.15.4 Radio Driver location: modules/hal/nordic/drivers/nrf_radio_802154
+The RX connection of the radio driver is done with the interrupt handler registered using the Zephyr's mechanism with the NRF_802154_INTERNAL_RADIO_IRQ_HANDLING=0 defined.
+The registered IRQ handler uses Zephyr's FIFO to pass the IEEE802.15.4 frame further.
+The 802154 thread runs on the highest cooperative priority and waits on this FIFO.
+Once new frame apears it continues with the processing.

+The TX connection uses the workqueue which calls the radio driver calls.
+TODO: check, expand

 Threads
 *******
-- openthread - TODO
+- openthread -
 - rx_workq - TODO
 - tx_workq - TODO
 - sysworkq - TODO
 - workqueue - TODO
-- 802154 RX - resposible for the "upper half" processing of the radio frame.
+- 802154 RX - resposible for the "upper half" processing of the radio frame reception.
   Works on the objects of type nrf5_802154_rx_frame which are put to the nrf5_data.rx_fifo from the RX IRQ context.
 Then it is responsible of creating the net_pkt structure and passing it the upper layer with the net_recv_data().